 It is very simple to implement.

 It can be more effective when large training data is used.

 Different Similarity Measurements

-There are different similarity measurements available to calculate similarity among two points in a multidimensional space.
-Euclidean distance, Cosine Similarity, Manhattan distance are some of the different types of similarity measurements to calculate similarity among two data points.
+There are different similarity measurements available to calculate the similarity between two points in a multidimensional space.
+Euclidean distance, Cosine Similarity, and Manhattan distance are some of the different types of similarity measurements to calculate the similarity between two data points.
 You can choose these similarity measurements based on the requirements.

 The Euclidean distance is the distance calculated between two points.

 Suppose we have a new data point.
 The task is to put the data point in the required category.
 Consider the below image:

 Step 1: Choose the number of neighbors, say k=5.